 The Magic Kingdom is the world's most visited theme park, so it's incredibly important that you choose the right time to visit.
-Choose well, and you will breeze through the park, but choose poorly and you may find yourself waiting in line for hours just to climb into one of Space Mountain's rocket ships.
-Overall, the best time to visit the Magic Kingdom is during the off-peak months of September and January, when the crowds and costs are at their lowest, but this time of year may not be feasible for families with school-aged children.
+Choose well, and you will breeze through the park, but choose poorly, and you may find yourself waiting in line for hours to climb into one of Space Mountain's rocket ships.
+Overall, the best time to visit the Magic Kingdom is during the off-peak months of September and January, when the crowds and costs are at their lowest.

-Also, by visiting during the off-peak season, you also may miss on the special events that occur during the more popular months, so it's up to you to decide what matters most to you before picking a time.
+However, by visiting during the off-peak season, you also may miss out on the special events that occur during the more popular months, so decide what matters most to you before picking a time.

 The Magic Kingdom is divided into sections, with Cinderella's Castle at the heart.
-The 6 lands are Frontierland, Fantasyland, Adventureland, Main Street USA, Liberty Square, and Tomorrowland.
-The lands are highly themed and incorporate different smells, sounds, foods, and foliage in each section.
+The six lands are Frontierland, Fantasyland, Adventureland, Main Street USA, Liberty Square, and Tomorrowland.
+The areas are highly themed and incorporate different smells, sounds, foods, and foliage in each section.

 Disney is transparent with this pricing structure and publishes a calendar detailing which days fall into each category.

 Florida is known for hot temperatures, high humidity, and plenty of sunshine, year-round.
-The temperatures are at their most severe in July and August and regularly climb into the high 90s.
-From October through May, the weather is more moderate during the day but can be chilly at night and in the early morning.
+The temperatures are at their most severe in July and August and regularly climb into the upper 90s.
+From October through May, the weather in Florida is more moderate during the day but can be chilly at night and in the early morning.

 The months of June, July, and August are without a doubt, filled with guests, but you may be surprised to learn that the Christmas season can be even more crowded, depending on the day.

 Unless you have no choice, you should avoid visiting on these dates: